Piedmont Healthcare boosts patient engagement during a crisis.

 As normal services resume, Piedmont Healthcare is also using Salesforce to gather insights into why patients may or may not come in for an appointment — whether that’s because they’re concerned about contracting COVID-19, or are experiencing financial difficulties or transport issues.
 These insights are helping Piedmont better communicate with patients and predict demand as it resumes normal services.

-Marketing Cloud and marketing automation solution Pardot have proved invaluable for helping the company recover volume lost in the early stages of the pandemic, according to Andrew Chang, Piedmont Healthcare’s Executive Director of Marketing.
+Marketing Cloud Account Engagement has proved invaluable for helping the company recover volume lost in the early stages of the pandemic, according to Andrew Chang, Piedmont Healthcare’s Executive Director of Marketing.